25 Oct Raw Food Nutrition… To Cook Or Not To Cook?

 Then there was the report from Journal of Agriculture and Food Chemistry that found that boiling and steaming better preserves antioxidants in carrots, zucchini and broccoli compared to frying them.
 In all cases though, antioxidant levels increased because of the cooking method compared to the raw state of the food.

 Though it is not all good news about cooking as some research shows that some vegetables such as broccoli could have better health benefits raw rather than cooked.
-In this case, heat damages the enzyme myrosinase, which breaks down glucosinates found in broccoli into a compound known as sulforaphane.
-Sulforaphone is an anti-cancer compound found in cruciferous vegetables such as broccoli.
-It appears to have general, but potent antioxidant and possible anti-inflammatory actions similar to curcumin.
+What to do?
+Lightly steam so it’s cooked but still crunchy.
+This seems to minimise sulforaphane losses.

 Getting The Most Benefit From Food

 So what are the best ways to you make sure you get the highest retention of nutrients during cooking?
 The three keys are water, temperature and time.

 As temperature, cooking time, and water volume go up, so too do nutrient losses.
 If you can, try steaming rather than boiling as this helps to cut down on nutrient leaching.
 Or if you do boil, try and reuse the water in the dish.